moon-watcher/teenage-queen-md/README.md

 # teenage-queen-md

-megadrive port of the Atari ST game  made by ERE
+this is my megadrive port of the Atari ST game  made by ERE.
+Reverse engineering was done by Foxy.

+This is Alpha code !
+Althought you can play , there's some graphical glitches

+Game & Assets are copyright ERE.